tq-systems/meta-tq/meta-tq/doc/README.TQMa335x.md

 To make use of this feature, install the `bmap-tools` package to use `bmaptool`.
 The packed WIC can also be decompressed and used with `dd` or other disk image tools.

-### Bootable SD-Card
+### Bootable SD card

-Write the `*.wic` image to SD-Card to create a bootable SD-Card with complete system image.
+Write the `*.wic` image to SD card to create a bootable SD card with complete system image.
-The following command can be used (the example assumes an SD-Card reader on PC and `bmap-tools` package is installed):
+The following command can be used (the example assumes an SD card reader on PC and `bmap-tools` package is installed):

 ```bash
 bmaptool copy <image>.wic[.compress] --bmap <image>.bmap /dev/sd<x>
 ```

-To create a bootable SD-Card with boot stream only write `*.wic.bootonly` to SD (offset 0x0)
+To create a bootable SD card with boot stream only write `*.wic.bootonly` to SD (offset 0x0)

 Example for Linux: